majesco/Coloso/README.md

 # Coloso
-A computer processer simulator based on the RISK Architecture Coloso.
+A computer processer simulator based on the RISC Architecture Coloso.

+##The Coloso Architecture

+##The Coloso Microarchitecure

-The CPU has a scalar- pipeline micro-architecture
+The CPU has a scalar  pipeline micro-architecture